-Despite the serious consequences induced by the pandemic, Italy is the leading shoe manufacturing country in the European Union (with 130.7 million pairs produced); holds thirteenth place amongst world-wide footwear manufacturing countries in volume terms.
+In the year of the recovery after the heavy downturns induced by the pandemic, Italy was confirmed by far as the the leading shoe manufacturing country in the European Union (with 148.8 million pairs produced).
+Holds thirteenth place amongst world-wide footwear manufacturing countries in volume terms.

-It is the eighth exporting country in the world in volume, but the third in terms of value.
+It is the eighth exporting country in the world in volume, but the third in terms of value (and has returned to second place in value, behind China, with reference to footwear with leather uppers, overtaking Vietnam) [2021 data, WorldFootwearYearbook 2022 edition].

 Italy has always been the undisputed leader among manufacturers of luxury and high level shoes having a high fashion content.